Home Purchase Mortgage Calculators

 Your monthly gross income is important because it impacts many important areas of your life including your ability to access credit and take out loans.
 For example, lenders use your gross income in addition to other factors such as your monthly debt expense and credit score to determine what size mortgage you qualify for.
 The higher your monthly gross income, the higher the mortgage amount you can afford.
 Your gross income is also used when you apply for other types of loans including credit cards as wells as car and personal loans.

-Because your monthly gross income plays such an important role in financial decision-making it is important that you can accurately calculate how much money you make.
-While determining your income is pretty easy to do if you are paid on a monthly basis it can be more complicated if you are paid on a different schedule such as weekly, bi-weekly (every two weeks), semi-monthly (twice a month) or annually.
-You can use our Monthly Gross Income calculator to determine your gross income based on how frequently you are paid and the amount of income you make per pay period.
-Select how often you are paid and input how much money you earn per pay period and the calculator shows you your monthly gross income.
+Because your monthly gross income plays such a key role in financial decision-making it is important that you can accurately calculate how much money you make.
+While determining your income is pretty easy to do if you are paid on a monthly basis it can be more complicated if you are paid on a different schedule such as hourly, weekly, bi-weekly (every two weeks), semi-monthly (twice a month) or annually.

 Lenders use your gross income, or your income before any subtractions such as taxes, social security and medicare, to determine what size mortgage you qualify for.
 Other factors that determine your ability to qualify for a mortgage include your credit score, monthly debt payments, down payment amount and employment history.
 Lenders use your monthly gross income to determine how much you can spend on your mortgage payment and total monthly housing expense, which included property tax, homeowners insurance and other applicable fees such as homeowners association dues.
 For example, if you earn $60,000 in annual salary, lenders use $5,000 in monthly gross income to determine what size mortgage you can afford ($60,000 / 12 months = $5,000).